Buying at Auction

 If you are new to buying at auction and require more information, please call our office for assistance.

-2 to 3 days prior to each auction, all the objects in the sale are exhibited in our salesroom.
+Prior to each auction, all the objects in the sale are exhibited in our salesroom.
 The preview is open to the public and is free of charge.
 Prospective buyers are encouraged to examine the objects personally or by a specialists of their own choosing.
 If you are unable to attend the preview, condition reports are available upon request.
 Viewing hours can be found on our website and in the front of the printed catalogue.

 Estimates represent our opinion of the price range in which the lots might sell at auction.
 All estimates are based on examination of the items and compared to recent auction records of comparable items.
 A hammer price can exceed the estimate.